Mystery Operations Event Rules & Scoring

 -Firearms: Mystery Operations organizes events that cater to a variety of firearms.
 Each event is governed by specific guidelines detailing permissible equipment; please consult the provided information and the event CONOPS for details.
 While we acknowledge that certain calibers and types of firearms may offer an unfair advantage, we also recognize their inherent disadvantages and affirm that shooter skill is the primary determinant of performance.
 As an "outlaw" match, Mystery Operations is not bound by the rules of any other competitive shooting authority.
 All firearms must comply with federal legislation.
 Any shooting aids and equipment not explicitly mentioned are permitted.

--At present, the limitations for the Rio Bravo, Dos Hermanos, and H.W.
+-At present, the weapon limitations for the Rio Bravo, Dos Hermanos, and H.W.
 Lewis matches are as follows:

 Rio Bravo and Dos Hermanos: Participants under 13 may use a .22 Long Rifle pistol, while those 13 and older can use pistols ranging from .380 to .44 magnum.
 For rifles, a .22 Long Rifle is allowed for those under 13, and any centerfire rifle up to 30-06 is permitted for participants 13 and older.
 Shotguns can be .410 for those under 13 and 20-12 gauge for those 13 and older, with lead bird shot sizes #6 to #8 only.